-The educational supervisor or the international coordinator distributes knowlegde of the expected learning outcomes to the host institution abroad and these learning goals are explicitly described in the Learning Agreement.
+The educational supervisor or the international coordinator distributes knowledge of the expected learning outcomes to the host institution abroad and these learning goals are explicitly described in the Learning Agreement.
 The Agreement must be signed by the host institution, University College Lillebaelt and the student.

 Returning to Denmark, the student and the international coordinator together make sure to receive documentation, Transcript of Records, from the host institution as proof of attandance.
-Credits are then allocated to the student, if the expected learning outcome is reached and the activites are as described in the Learning Agreement.
+Credits are then allocated to the student, if the expected learning outcome is reached and the activities are as described in the Learning Agreement.

 Interested in learning more?